Gas Cooker Installation Cost

 Also, if you do not have a gas safe engineers safety certificate, then it's very unlikely that your home insurance would cover this work.

-Even in the rare event where you are allowed to perform this work, you'll need official permission, and a building control officer must sign it off.
-Further, a professional heating engineer would also need to test your gas cooker after it is installed for safety reasons.
+Even in the rare event where you are allowed to perform this work, you'll need permission to do so, and a building control officer must sign it off.
+Furthermore, a professional heating engineer would also need to test your gas cooker after it is installed for safety reasons.

-All in all, it's much safer, more straightforward and often legally required that you hire a certified company to install a gas cooker.
+All in all, it's much safer, more straightforward and a legal requirement in the UK that you hire a Gas Safe certified engineer when installing a gas cooker.

 There are many risks when dealing with gas.
 For one, carbon monoxide and other gases could be released during the work or after as a result of a gas leak.
 Gas leaks, in general, can be very serious and even lethal.

 In some cases, they can lead to explosions.
 Of course, at best, an improperly installed gas cooker may just fail to work, and that will mean time and energy wasted on a DIY job that a professional would perform in two hours or less.
-Though, it is the safety risks that are most concerning.
+Though, it is the safety risks and legal requirement that are most important to be aware of.

 Building Regulations & Planning Permission for a Gas Cooker Installation